Kuuuube/Misc_Scripts/scripts_and_programs/number_generator/README.md

 ## Speed Rankings

-These are not objective rankings for the speed of these languages, only how fast my code runs.
+These are NOT objective or fair rankings for the speed of these languages, only how fast my code runs.
 My code is not perfectly optimized.
+Do not take these results as any representation of the speed of a language.

 Each numgen is tested with `Start number: 0`, `End number: 10000000`, `Prefix: test`, `Suffix: test`.